chauff/IN4325/README.md

 ## Course team

 This distribution also fits the lecturer team of this course: [Associate Prof. Claudia Hauff](https://chauff.github.io/) teaches the core IR lectures, while [Assistant Prof. Nava Tintarov](http://navatintarev.com/) teaches the applied NLP lectures.
-The course team is completed by a number of PhDs and Postdocs (all from the [Web Information Systems group](http://www.wis.ewi.tudelft.nl/)) who support the course through guest lectures and project supervision and a TA who takes care of the peer reviews:
+The course team is completed by a number of PhDs and Postdocs (all from the [Web Information Systems group](http://www.wis.ewi.tudelft.nl/)) who support the course through guest lectures and project supervision and a TA who focuses on the grading of the paper reviews:

 - Oana Inel (Postdoc)
 - Dimitrios Bountouridis (Postdoc)